Pushpa: The Rise: Critical response

 Pushpa: The Rise received generally mixed reviews from critics, who praised the performances, action choreography, cinematography, direction, dialogues, and soundtrack but criticised the runtime, screenplay and editing.

 Bollywood Hungama gave it 3.5/5 rating, noting it as a "Paisa Vasool" film and called Sukumar's screenplay "top notch".
 The Indian Express gave it 3 out of 5 stars and wrote "Allu Arjun walks away with the film with his strong performance.
 He embraces his deglamorized look and delivers a memorable performance".
 Deccan Chronicle gave the film 3 out of 5 stars, and called it a "one-man show" referring to lead actor Allu Arjun.
 The reviewer added that the latter half was predictable and "Sami Sami" song appears without context with the climax lacking punch.
-A reviewer from Pinkvilla gave the film 3 out of 5 stars praising Allu's performance and soundtrack writing, "Pushpa: The Rise' needed smarter writing for sure.
-But it's still one of the most engaging mass masala films in recent times.
-Devi Sri Prasad's superb songs hit the ball out of the park".
 The Times of India critic Neeshita Nyayapati rated the film 3 out of 5 stars and praised Allu's performance, action sequences, direction, cinematography and score but criticised the technical aspects while stating: "Pushpa: The Rise is Allu Arjun's show all the way.
 He shines in playing this rustic character that is hard on the surface but vulnerable in ways that others don't see."
 Rating the film 3/5, India Today critic Janani K. praised Allu and Sunil's performances but felt that Mandanna was in the film "only for the male gaze".
 On technical aspects, she appreciated cinematography and editing but criticised Sukumar's screenplay, calling it "one of the weakest screenplay of his career."